cwrichardson/flurdymail/README.md

 Use ACM to request a certificate or import a certificate into ACM.
 To use an ACM certificate with CloudFront (optional input parameter), you must request or import the certificate in the US East (N. Virginia) region.
 To use an ACM certificate with Amazon ELB - Application Load Balancer (optional input parameter), you must request or import the certificate in the region you create the CloudFormation stack.
 After you validate ownership of the domain names in your certificate, ACM provisions the certificate.
 Use the ACM certificate Amazon Resource Name (ARN) as the optional Cloudfront and/or Public ALB ACM certificate input parameters of the master template.

+## Notes

+### Password Storage

+The Flurdy instructions use the MySQL `encrypt` function to store a salted hash of each user's password.
+The `encrypt` function actually relies on the underlying Unix `crypt()` system call, and the behavior may vary depending on your system's verions of `crypt()`.
+For example, on Windows, where no `crypt()` is available, the `encrypt` function always returns `null`.
+On older *nix systems, it may only return the DES hash of the first 8 characters of the password.
+However, on most systems running Flurdy mail servers, there almost certainly exists a glibc2, which supports extensions to the original `crypt()` functionality, and this is what is used.
+The way these versions of `glibc` work is to store password hashes in the format

+`$id$salt$encrypted`

+The `id` is used to specify which encryption method is used.
+In the case of Flurdy, this is `5`, which tells glibc to use SHA-256.
+The salt is the per-user plain-text salt added into the hash to prevent rainbow attacks.
+The "enrypted" part, then, is the SHA-256 hash of the plain-text password combined with a unique per-user salt.
+For better or worse, the crypt library's SHA256 implementation does not trivially append the salt to the plaintext password, instead it needs to know which parts are the salt and which parts are the password (see [crypt description] by one of the glibc maintainers).

 [Amavis]: https://www.ijs.si/software/amavisd/